Orange County Semi-Truck Accident Lawyers

 - Claims against government agencies have a stricter deadline of six months.

 Two years might seem like more than enough time to file a personal injury claim.
-However, our semi-truck accident lawyers’ experience shows that it’s often insufficient, especially for severely injured victims.
+However, our semi-truck accident lawyers’ experience shows that it may sometimes be insufficient, especially for severely injured victims.

 Filing a claim involves more than just paperwork.
-It’s a lengthy and stressful process that includes gathering evidence, negotiating with the at-fault party, filing the case, and attending court hearings.
+It can be a lengthy and complex process that includes gathering evidence, negotiating with the at-fault party, filing the case, and attending court hearings.

 - Check to see if you have any injuries.
 If there is an open wound, use a piece of cloth to press on it and stop the bleeding.